 Based on a true story, Frank Abagnale Jr. is a real guy.
 You know the drill; I don’t diagnose real people, even for fun.
 It’s a nurse thing.
 And an ethics thing.
 And a fear of lawsuits thing.

 Frank is a really likeable guy; that’s the part about con artists that no one expects.
-He’s hardly ever the quiet kid or the “weird” kid; he’s usually the outgoing, funny, at least semi-popular guy.
+He’s hardly ever the quiet kid or the “weird” kid; he’s usually the outgoing, funny, and at least semi-popular kid.
 Con artists are charming; the very nature of their opportunistic occupation demands them to be charming.
 The other thing about Frank (which is hard to remember given that Leonardo DiCaprio is in this movie and he defies age) is that he is only 19 years old.
-He’s a kid.
-His brain is still developing (stops at age 26, y’all so go easy on that 21st birthday booze bender).

 Like Charles Dickens over in The Man Who Invented Christmas, there are some daddy issues at play here.
 Heck, that reminds me…Happy Fathers’ Day!
 I lucked out in that department, actually.
 My dad is a truly wonderful guy.
 He earns that World’s Greatest Dad Mug every single day.